Granny Annexe Council Tax Guide: How It Works, Exemption & Reductions

 Are rules about granny annexe council tax different by council?

 Yes, while there are national guidelines, local councils are responsible for applying exemptions and discounts.
-Always check with your specific Local Authority for the most up-to-date and accurate information, as rules may be applied slightly differently.
+Always check with your Local Authority for the most up-to-date and accurate information, as rules may be applied slightly differently.

 What if my situation changes?